Have you ever locked eyes with a wild rhino?

 Exploring Other Parts of Matobo National Park

-In addition to walking with white rhinos, a tour of Matobo National Park includes a visit to the Integrative Centre, where you’ll learn about the history of white and black rhinos in the park.
+You'll stop at the Integrative Centre, where you’ll learn about the history of white and black rhinos in the park.
 The Centre offers an educational experience that covers everything from the physical characteristics of these magnificent creatures to their behaviours and natural habitats.

 After a morning of walking and learning about the rhinos, you’ll take a break and enjoy a picnic lunch in the park.
 It’s the perfect setting for a relaxing meal amid nature.